anydotcrypto/docs.any.sender/README.md

 * **Simple API.** Interact with **any.sender** over an HTTP REST api to get up and running in minutes.
 * **Reorg safe.** We keep an eye on your transaction many blocks after it's been mined so that even deep re-orgs won't shake us.
 * **Congestion safe.** **any.sender** tracks network gas prices and adjusts transactions to ensure that if you really need your transaction to be mined even network congestion won't stop you.
-* **Accountable.** Although **any.sender**'s raison d'etre is to never miss a transaction, if it does happen an on-chain contract ensures that transaction sender is liable for compensation.
-We never expect this to happen but this contract financially aligns **any.sender** with its users ensuring that it's everyones interests to get the transaction mined.
+* **Accountable.** Although **any.sender**'s raison d'etre is to never miss a transaction, if it does happen an on-chain contract ensures that the transaction sender is liable for compensation.
+We never expect this to happen but this contract financially aligns **any.sender** with its users ensuring that it's everyone's interests to get the transaction mined.
-* **High concurrency.** Since users no longer need to worry about nonces they can submit transactions at a time knowing that they wont be forced to queue behind each other.
+* **High concurrency.** Since users no longer need to worry about nonces they can submit transactions at a time knowing that they won't be forced to queue behind each other.

 ## Contents
 * API